Pedroo-Nietoo/Pedroo-Nietoo/README.md

 Enthusiast of the best backend & web development technologies.

-I'm a Full-Stack Developer specialized in Angular, React, Java, Spring Boot, JavaScript, TypeScript, Node.js, Express, NestJS, Docker, TypeORM, and PrismaORM, with experience in Mobile development with React Native, and Cloud with AWS.
-Throughout my professional journey, I have developed efficient, innovative, and creative solutions, always focusing on performance and usability using technologies such as Java and Spring Boot, PHP and Zend, TypeScript, Node.js, and NestJS.
+I'm a Full-Stack Developer with experience in Angular, React, Java, Spring, TypeScript, Node.js, NestJS, Docker, TypeORM, and PrismaORM.
+I also have experience in Mobile development with React Native, and Cloud with AWS.
+Throughout my professional journey, I have developed efficient, innovative, and creative solutions, always focusing on performance and usability using technologies such as Java and Spring, PHP and Zend, TypeScript, Node.js, and NestJS.

-As an example of solutions, I have developed a Canary Testing API, an inventory management system integrated with purchase orders, file-sharing systems with permission-based access across multiple channels (email, WhatsApp, and system platform integration), digital document signing with certified signatures, and recently, the integration and development of Artificial Intelligence (AI) modules - such as medical recommendations using AI integrated with databases - to reduce user effort and facilitate daily tasks!

-Additionally, I have explored the world of Open-Source development, creating NPM packages and IDE extensions, combining creativity and technical knowledge to build useful and interactive projects.

----

-#### Frontend Development
-`Angular`,`React`, `React Native`, `JavaScript`, `TypeScript`, `HTML5`, `CSS3`, `Saas`, `Bootstrap`, `Material Icon`.

-#### Backend Development
-`Java`, `Spring Framework` , `JavaScript`, `Node.js`, `Express`, `TypeScript`, `Nest.js`

-#### Databases, Query Builders e ORMs
-`PostgreSQL`, `MySQL`, `MongoDB`, `Redis`, `Knex`, `TypeORM`, `PrismaORM`

-#### Infrastructure & Cloud | Testing
-`AWS (Amazon Web Services)`, `Docker` | `JUnit`, `Jest`, `Vitest`

 ---